Masrafe-Siam/API_DOC_AI_AGENT/README.md

 ## API documentation

-For this project i used stripe API documentation https://docs.stripe.com/api.
+-For this project i used stripe API documentation https://docs.stripe.com/api .

-Firstly i save this document as .html file in the docs directory and build API_DOC_AI_AGENT with the document.
+-Firstly i save this document as .html file in the docs directory and build API_DOC_AI_AGENT with the document.

 ** You can use any type of documentation (.html or .md) file.

 ## How the app is working

---store the API documention file in docs directory --Support .html and .md file type (extendable)
+--store the API documention file in docs directory

+--Support .html and .md file type (extendable)

 --load the document

 --chunking the document into samller group

 --used Embedding Model SentenceTransformer (e.g., all-MiniLM-L6-v2)

---store those chunks into the Vector Database (used ChromaDB) --local llm model for question and answer season (used ollama) --in old arch there is also openai llm model but needed gpt-4o for that --streamlit for web ui interaction
+--store those chunks into the Vector Database (used ChromaDB)

+--local llm model for question and answer season (used ollama)

+--in old arch there is also openai llm model but needed gpt-4o for that

+--streamlit for web ui interaction

 # 🧩 Design Choices